Financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working.

 Example 2 – impairment rating of less than 20 points

 Natalie is physically fit but has reduced her hours of work due to a mental health condition.
 She’s received treatment for her condition for many years from her GP and from a clinical psychologist.
 They both report Natalie’s condition is stable.
-Natalie’s condition impacts her day to day activities.
+Natalie’s condition affects her day to day activities.
 She finds most activities difficult such as relationships, concentration, completing tasks, planning, decision making and full time work.

 Natalie attends a Job Capacity Assessment where the assessor gives her a 10 point impairment rating under Impairment Table 5.
 Natalie’s impairment rating is less than the 20 points needed to be medically eligible.